kailash-manasarovar/statement/docs/timeline/2023/december.md

 - I did consider that a possibility at the time, but I was in this horrific situation and fighting for my life essentially.
 - When I first saw Alessandra again after nearly 15 years, one of the first things she asked me was "Who's your accountant?".
 - Still, all and any communication was helpful to me in my attempts to find out what was going on and a way out.
+- I show her my [Hanuman temple design](#hanuman) and where I want to build it.
+- I tell her I can buy the land straight away and I ask her if she can help me find the owner.
+- She doesn't respond to this at all.
 - I show her the Google search results I'm seeing and I tell her it's a two-way conversation.
 - I explain how the conversation with hackers works and how it has been working since it started in June, or earlier.
 - I show her the picture of me in my underwear and I explain where it came from.